anhr/commonNodeJS/player/player.md

 <a name="guiSelectPoint"></a>
 ### A [dat.gui](https://github.com/anhr/dat.gui) based graphical user interface for select a point from the mesh.

-User can select a point, camera will be look at.
-Use [GuiSelectPoint](../../guiSelectPoint/jsdoc/index.html) for it.

 * Import <b>GuiSelectPoint</b>
 ```
 import { GuiSelectPoint } from 'https://raw.githack.com/anhr/commonNodeJS/master/guiSelectPoint/guiSelectPoint.js';